zero-meta/EasyClangComplete/README.md

 This plugin aims to provide easy-to-use, minimal-setup autocompletions for C++ for Sublime Text 3.
 It is built to function in an asynchronous way, so that you will not have to wait even when completions take slightly longer to load.

 The plugin uses `libclang` with its python bindings to provide clang-based autocompletions.
-In case `libclang` cannot be initialized or found it will use completions based on `clang -cc1` run from the terminal.
-If you want this as default behabior, set the setting `use_libclang` to `false`.
+In case `libclang` cannot be initialized or found it will use completions based on `clang -cc1` run from the command line.
+If you want this as default behavior, set the setting `use_libclang` to `false`.

 This plugin is intended to be easy to use.
 You should just add the folders your project uses to `include_dirs` list in the settings and everything should just work.
 If you experience problems - create an issue.
 I will try to respond as soon as possible.

 ## How to install ##
+Use `Package Control` for Sublime Text.
+Install `EasyClangComplete` plugin from there.
+Then follow the OS-specific setup below.

-Clone this repository into the folder where the packages of your Sublime Text 3 live.
-Then follow the OS-specific setup below:
+If you cannot find it there or have other reasons not to use package control, clone this repository into the folder where the packages of your Sublime Text 3 live.
+Then follow the OS-specific setup below.

 ##### Ubuntu #####
 I have tested it on Ubuntu 14.04 and here the setup should be as simple as: